yguitton/training-material/topics/imaging/tutorials/multiplex-tissue-imaging-TMA/tutorial.md

   - UnMicst and s3segmenter ({% cite Yapp2022 %})
   - Cellpose ({% cite Stringer2020 %})

-In this tutorial, we use **Mesmer** because it tends to perform generally well on a diverse range of image types, and can be parameterized to suite different modalities.
+In this tutorial, we use **Mesmer** because it tends to perform generally well on a diverse range of image types, and can be adapted to suite different modalities.

 > <comment-title>Important detail: Running images in batches</comment-title>
 >